blackducksoftware/ohloh_api/reference/project.md

     - __@graph_url__
     This is the url to the PNG image that depicts the language breakdown for the current Analysis.
 The colors referenced in each languages @color attribute will be used in this image.
     - __language__
     Not every language will have a entry.
-Ohloh will will combine languages that do not make up a significant percentage into a aggregate entry “N Other”.
+Open Hub will will combine languages that do not make up a significant percentage into a aggregate entry “N Other”.
 This entry can be identified by either its @color, always “000000″ or @id, always “”.
     Each language will contain the following data
-        - @color The color code that Ohloh uses to represent this language on the website.
+        - @color The color code that Open Hub uses to represent this language on the website.
 This color is also used in the language breakdown graph image.
         - @percentage The percentage of lines of code that the current language represents in the current Analysis
-        - @id The Ohloh language id.
+        - @id The Open Hub language id.

 ```xml
 <languages graph_url="https://openhub.net/p/firefox/analyses/9239902/languages.png">